welcome to alternative food network rijnmond #

-This project’s aim is to explore the initiatives and dynamics that make up the AFN in the Rijnmond region to identify experienced barriers and cocreate strategies that can strengthen initiatives’ participation or the network itself.
+This project’s aim is to explore the initiatives and dynamics that make up the alternative food network in the Rijnmond region to identify experienced barriers and cocreate strategies that can strengthen initiatives’ participation or the network itself.

-In doing so participants will hopefully strengthen and solidify critical, albeit invisible, rural-urban solidarity that these transitions, so far invisibly, hinge on.
+In doing so, we can find key points in the networks that strengthen and solidify critical, albeit invisible, rural-urban solidarity that these transitions, so far invisibly, hinge on.

 Our primary research question is: How do urban and rural initiatives taking part in agroecological food system transitions around the Rijnmond region perceive, communicate, and relate to each other to create Alternative Food Networks (AFNs), and what barriers to strengthening existing AFN dynamics, or creating new connections, exist?